kyma-project/cloud-manager/docs/user/README.md

 instance that can be used as RWX volume in the cluster.
 To learn more, read the [GcpNfsVolume Custom Resource](./resources/04-30-10-gcp-nfs-volume.md)  documentation.

+### GcpNfsVolumeBackup CR

+The `gcpnfsvolumeBackup.cloud-resources.kyma-project.io` CRD describes the backup of a GCP Filestore instance.
+To learn more, read the [GcpNfsVolumeBackup Custom Resource](./resources/04-70-10-gcp-nfs-volume-backup.md)  documentation.

 ### AzureVpcPeering CR

 The `azurevpcpeering.cloud-resources.kyma-project.io` CRD describes the Azure peering connection